-In his latest venture, Guava Island, Renaissance man, Donald Glover (aka Childish Gambino) shares the screen with Rihanna and Letitia Wright (Black Panther) to bring forth a tale of black cultural expression and the power of art.
+In his latest venture, Guava Island, Renaissance man Donald Glover (aka Childish Gambino) shares the screen with Rihanna and Letitia Wright (Black Panther) to bring forth a tale of black cultural expression and the power of art.
 Guava Island tells the story of musician Deni (Glover) and his passion for music inspired by his muse and romantic partner Kofi (Rihanna).
-Through his music we witness his commitment to his lover and his community and how they create a tension with the capitalistic powers that drive the island’s economy.
+Through his music, we witness his commitment to his lover and his community and how they create tension with the capitalistic powers that drive the island’s economy.

 Guava Island feels like every place and no place.
 It feels like an amalgamation of island cultures with its variance in clothing, language, and rituals, with its residents speaking several forms of English and Spanish.
 The people of Guava struggle with financial security in a predatory economy that exploits on working class’s labor to ultimately support the upper echelon.
 Nevertheless, it is a vibrant place.
 Everyone is looking forward to the upcoming festival seemingly organized by Deni, the beloved musician, and radio DJ.
 In one of the beginning scenes, Deni travels through spaces greeting everyone as he makes his way to the radio station where he works, playing his own original songs and singing radio adverts.
 Inspired by Purple Rain and City of God, Guava Island feels like an extended narrativized music video filmed in a beautiful place.
 Glover performs songs from his most recent album, including his critically acclaimed “This is America.”
 These songs are woven into the film’s narrative structure and make use of the space as it extends our understanding of the characters and the importance of the music and the pending celebration on the island.
 Visually stunning, musically interesting, with an odd yet delightful structure, Guava Island is an intriguing watch that leaves one contemplating not just the piece itself but its overall message.